bhisaac/5eFP/5eFP-SRD.md

 **_Obscuring Map Tiles_.** Obscuring map tiles are two-sided opaque map tiles that cover unexplored areas of a map or may represent areas of preternatural or magical darkness.

-**_Recall_.** A PC is transported back to the HQ map room after finishing a special Recall ritual completed outside of an encounter.
-PCs automatically Recall when the time marker reaches 0 (8 hours) after deploying onto the world map.
+**_Recall_.
+(Cooldown)** A PC is transported back to the HQ map room after finishing a special Recall ritual completed outside of an encounter.
+PCs automatically Recall when the time marker reaches 8.
 A PC may only Recall once per game session.

-**_Rest_.** Twice per game session, PCs may choose to take a rest.
-Once completed, each PC receives a number of healing points equal to LEVEL, you regain all uses of game features with the rest keyword, and the time marker advances 1 hour.
+**_Rest_.
+(Cooldown 2)** A rest is a brief period of downtime, at least 1 hour long, during which a creature does nothing more strenuous than eating, drinking, reading, and tending to wounds.
+At the end of a rest, a creature discards LEVEL wounds and regains all uses of game features with the rest keyword.
+Finishing a rest advances the time marker.

 **_Round_.** In combat and other fast-­paced situations, the game relies on rounds, a 6-­second span of time.
 A downtime round represents one or more days.